 There are a few different ways that cocaine can enter the body: through the nose by snorting, and directly into the blood stream by injecting it or through the gums.
 The crystal of crack is heated in a glass pipe to produce vapors that are absorbed into the blood through the lungs.

 All drugs change the way the brain works by changing the way nerve cells communicate.
 Nerve cells, called neurons, send messages to each other by releasing chemicals called neurotransmitters.
 These neurotransmitters attach to molecules on neurons called receptors.
 (Learn more about how neurotransmitters work.)
 Drugs affect this signaling process.

 There are many neurotransmitters, but dopamine is the main one that makes people feel good when they do something they enjoy, like eating a piece of chocolate cake or playing a video game.
 Normally, dopamine gets recycled back into the cell that released it, thus shutting off the signal.
-Stimulants like cocaine prevents the dopamine from being recycled, causing a buildup of the neurotransmitter in the brain.
+Stimulants like cocaine prevent the dopamine from being recycled, causing a buildup of the neurotransmitter in the brain.
 It is this flood of dopamine that causes cocaine’s high.
 The drug can cause a feeling of intense pleasure and increased energy.

 With repeated use, stimulants like cocaine can disrupt how the brain’s dopamine system works, reducing a person’s ability to feel pleasure from normal, everyday activities.
 People will often develop tolerance, which means they must take more of the drug to get the desired effect.
 If a person becomes addicted, they may take the drug just to feel “normal.”